top of page

 “Dec’ing intel,” Tauran swore without heat, as if explosive decompression would do anything to the AI they used for predictive analysis.
 “Why’d they have time to use it?”

 “Cave is big.
-We pushed through double-quick, but—” The man hesitated.
+We pushed through double-quick, but—” The commando hesitated.
 “The last ‘Lings destroyed the transporter instead of defending themselves.”

-Tauran grunted and followed him to the mangled transporter.
-It was too sophisticated to have come from a changeling world.
-Its control panel was completely seared away, leaving the computing core no more than a puddle of slag.
+Tauran grunted and followed him to the mangled device.
+The transporter was too sophisticated to have come from a changeling world.
+Its control panel was seared completely away, leaving the computing core no more than a puddle of slag.
 No chance of ripping destination coordinates from that.
-A dead changeling sprawled next to the transporter, his face contorted into a fierce smile of agony and triumph.
-Was victory having something worth dying for?
+A dead changeling sprawled next to the transporter, his face contorted into a smile of agony and triumph.
+Was triumph having something worth dying for?
 Dropping to a knee, Tauran closed the mocking eyes.

 Behind him, a throat cleared.
 Tauran turned to find a tall commando in battered armor.
-Like him, Palinura’s visor was up.
-Sweat steamed from his executive officer’s hard-featured, grimed face, and fell on her pursed lips.
-She tapped the ragged scar on Tauran’s chest plate.
-The metal of her titanium hand rang like a leaden bell on his armor.
+Like his, Palinura’s visor was up.
+Sweat steamed from his executive officer’s hard features and fell on her pursed lips.
+As she tapped the ragged scar on Tauran’s chest plate, her titanium hand rang like a leaden bell.

 “You’re a little early for the debrief, Commander.
 Didn’t trust your XO to follow the rules of engagement?”